Kong/terraform-provider-konnect/docs/resources/gateway_plugin_opentelemetry.md

 - `batch_flush_delay` (Number) The delay, in seconds, between two consecutive batches.
 - `batch_span_count` (Number) The number of spans to be sent in a single batch.
 - `connect_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
+Default: 1000
-- `header_type` (String) must be one of ["aws", "b3", "b3-single", "datadog", "gcp", "ignore", "instana", "jaeger", "ot", "preserve", "w3c"]
+- `header_type` (String) Default: "preserve"; must be one of ["aws", "b3", "b3-single", "datadog", "gcp", "ignore", "instana", "jaeger", "ot", "preserve", "w3c"]
 - `headers` (Map of String) The custom headers to be added in the HTTP request sent to the OTLP server.
 This setting is useful for adding the authentication headers (token) for the APM backend.
 - `http_response_header_for_traceid` (String)
 - `logs_endpoint` (String) A string representing a URL, such as https://example.com/path/to/resource?q=search.
 - `propagation` (Attributes) (see [below for nested schema](#nestedatt--config--propagation))
 - `queue` (Attributes) (see [below for nested schema](#nestedatt--config--queue))
 - `read_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
+Default: 5000
 - `resource_attributes` (Map of String)
 - `sampling_rate` (Number) Tracing sampling rate for configuring the probability-based sampler.
 When set, this value supersedes the global `tracing_sampling_rate` setting from kong.conf.
 - `sampling_strategy` (String) The sampling strategy to use for OTLP `traces`.
 Set `parent_drop_probability_fallback` if you want parent-based sampling when the parent span contains a `false` sampled flag, and fallback to probability-based sampling otherwise.
-Set `parent_probability_fallback` if you want parent-based sampling when the parent span contains a valid sampled flag (`true` or `false`), and fallback to probability-based sampling otherwise. must be one of ["parent_drop_probability_fallback", "parent_probability_fallback"]
+Set `parent_probability_fallback` if you want parent-based sampling when the parent span contains a valid sampled flag (`true` or `false`), and fallback to probability-based sampling otherwise.
+Default: "parent_drop_probability_fallback"; must be one of ["parent_drop_probability_fallback", "parent_probability_fallback"]
 - `send_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
+Default: 5000
 - `traces_endpoint` (String) A string representing a URL, such as https://example.com/path/to/resource?q=search.

 <a id="nestedatt--config--propagation"></a>